Campbell Crescent heritage and restoration

 About the Campbell Statue and Fountain

-The bronze statue was made in England by British sculptor Henry Pegram, completed entirely from photographs, aside from Sir John’s mayoral robes - which were sent all the way to England to make sure the details were just right.
-The statue sits on the pedestal of highly polished rose-coloured Aberdeen granite with gold lettering inscribed.
-Both the statue and pedestal took two years to create and ship to New Zealand.
+The bronze statue was made in England by British sculptor Henry Pegram, completed entirely from photographs, aside from Sir John’s mayoral robes - which were sent to England to make sure the details were just right.
+The statue sits on a pedestal of highly polished rose-coloured Aberdeen granite with gold lettering inscribed.
+Both the statue and pedestal took two years to create and ship to Aotearoa New Zealand.

 Landscape Design for Campbell Crescent

 Creating a suitable site for the statue was an essential part of early work.
-Focus was on the diversion of Market Road to make the semi-circular “ante-park”, a historical landscaping term dating back to the era of Cornwall Park’s original design meaning waiting/arrival/entry room.
+The focus was on the diversion of Market Road to make the semi-circular “ante-park”, a historical landscaping term dating back to the era of Cornwall Park’s original design meaning waiting/arrival/entry room.